 To reduce the possibility of irregularities during an exam, Invigilators should be visible at all times.
-Cheating (including, but not limited to: talking; viewing, copying or sharing answers; making, using or sharing notes; or using communications devices) may result in the exam materials being confiscated, and the candidate being dismissed from the examination and referred to the President's Advisory Committee on Student Discipline via the Senior Associate Dean (see "Process for candidates suspected of misconduct during an examination" below).
-Invigilators will make an immediate written report of any irregularities and provide copies to the Senior Associate Dean.
+Cheating (including, but not limited to: talking; viewing, copying or sharing answers; making, using or sharing notes; or using communications devices) may result in the exam materials being confiscated, and the candidate being dismissed from the examination and referred to the President's Advisory Committee on Student Discipline via the Associate Dean, Academic (see "Process for candidates suspected of misconduct during an examination" below).
+Invigilators will make an immediate written report of any irregularities and provide copies to the Associate Dean, Academic (or designate).
 If a student requires examination accommodation (e.g. extra time), the Chief Invigilator will be advised, in advance of the examination, of the requirement or provided with a form from the Centre for Accessibility office outlining the accommodation required.